NateEag/nateeag.com/readme.md

 Usage
 =====

-To create a local sandbox, do the following:
+If you have direnv installed and configured, the following should work:

-    $ ./make-virtualenv.sh
+    $ make-virtualenv
-    $ ./generate.sh
+    $ generate

 To view the generated code, just view it through a browser.
 An easy way:

-    $ ./run-devserver
+    $ run-devserver

-then open a browser and hit localhost:8000.
+then open a browser and hit localhost:$PORT, based on the CLI output.

+Note that `bin/start-interactive-shells` takes care of that for you, if you're a tmux user.

 Production Environment